Papabibo/anti-sleep-mode-python/README.md

 # anti-sleep-mode-python
-prevents standby without administrator rights
+prevents Windows sleep mode without administrator rights: randomly move the mouse 1 pixel up and down each minute, you can easily change the time lapse.